Congratulations to the 2015 Class of Daniels Scholars!

 Every year, Daniels Scholars are selected from our four-state region of Colorado, New Mexico, Utah, and Wyoming.
 Daniels Scholars currently attend more than 200 colleges and universities in 44 states.

-To date, the Daniels Scholarship Program has provided more than $108.5 million in undergraduate scholarships to more than 3,000 students.
+As of June 2015, the Daniels Scholarship Program has provided nearly $130 million in undergraduate scholarships to more than 3,250 students.

 - Strength of character

 - Willingness to give back to the community